Tillis Clears Path for Warsh Fed Chair Vote

 Under normal succession — think Yellen to Powell — the incoming chair signals continuity, markets barely blink, and the Senate moves efficiently.
 This is not that.
 Trump has publicly threatened to fire Powell if he stays on past his term.
 The legal basis for doing so is murky; the Federal Reserve Act permits removal "for cause," and a challenge would almost certainly reach the Supreme Court, triggering a constitutional crisis over central bank independence.

 Warsh's confirmation, then, is as much about defusing that legal confrontation as it is about monetary policy.
-A confirmed Warsh eliminates the pretext for a firing and gives
+A confirmed Warsh eliminates the pretext for a firing and gives US Politics its cleanest off-ramp from a constitutional standoff that markets have been pricing nervously.

 The policy risk, however, doesn't disappear.
 Trump has been explicit about wanting lower interest rates.
 Warsh — a former Fed Governor who notably dissented against QE in 2010 — is not a natural dove.
 Whether he will maintain genuine policy independence or accommodate White House rate pressure is the open question that will define his tenure and the Fed's institutional credibility for years.